codermoksedul/codermoksedul/README.md

 ## 👨‍💻 My Work Skills

 - ✅WordPress
-- ✅Shopify
+- ✅WebFlow
 - ✅HTML / CSS / SASS
 - ✅JavaScript / JQuery
-- ✅React JS / Next JS
+- ✅React JS / Next JS / MongoDB
-- ✅Photoshop / Illustrator
+- ✅Photoshop / Illustrator / Figma

 I am proficient in solving any problem of front and part WordPress or any other website.
 I am very dedicated to working.
 Very dedicated to getting a job done right.
 Do not motivate to do another task until one task is completed.